WordPress Image Optimization 2025

 What Is WordPress Image Optimization?

-WordPress image optimization is the process of reducing image file sizes and enhancing their delivery on a WordPress site to improve performance, user experience, and search engine rankings.
-This is achieved through techniques such as resizing, compression, next-generation formats (WebP/AVIF), and lazy loading.
+The wordpress image optimization is the process of reducing image files and enhancing their delivery on a WordPress site to improve performance, user experience, and search engine rankings.
+This is achieved through techniques such as resizing, image compression, next-generation formats (WebP/AVIF), and lazy loading.
 In 2025, with images accounting for over 50% of a webpage’s weight, optimization is critical to meet Google’s Core Web Vitals and user expectations for fast-loading sites.
-The benefits of WordPress image optimization include:
+The benefits of WordPress image optimizer include:

 - Boosting page speed to achieve Largest Contentful Paint (LCP) under 2.5 seconds, enhancing SEO rankings.